Thatch grass

 Plant description:

-It is a tall erect, perennial grass, found throughout India, grows up to 6 m in height with slender culms and aggressive rhizome bearing extensive roots.
-Leaves simple, 30-75 cm by 3-6 mm, sheathing, narrowly linear, finely acuminate, rigid, coriaceous, ligule ovate, membranous, spikelets in pairs, on silky hairy panicles, pale or greyish white to purplish grey in colour; panicle 20-60 cm long; spikelets 4 mm long, lanceolate; callus minute, bearded with spreading silky hairs 13 mm long; glumes 4, coriaceous and brown below, obscurely keeled, single nerved; grains oblong to sub-globose.
+It is a tall erect, perennial grass, found throughout India, that grows up to 6 m in height with slender culms and aggressive rhizomes bearing extensive roots.
+Leaves simple, 30-75 cm by 3-6 mm, sheathing, narrowly linear, finely acuminate, rigid, coriaceous, ligule ovate, membranous, spikelets in pairs, on silky hairy panicles, pale or greyish white to purplish grey in color; panicle 20-60 cm long; spikelets 4 mm long, lanceolate; callus minute, bearded with spreading silky hairs 13 mm long; glumes 4, coriaceous and brown below, obscurely keeled, single nerved; grains oblong to sub-globose.

 Useful plant parts: Roots